himself949/css_positioning_broadway/README.md

 CSS project created using guidelines from Codecademy's HTML & CSS Skill Path Course.
 Starter Code is saved in Starter Code folder.

-The webpage is a fictitious home paint business.
+The webpage is a landing page for a fictitous design firm.

 The project involves

-- replacing named colors with hex codes
+- using the position property to fix the header
-- replacing hex codes with HSL values
+- offsetting and repositioning the main to prevent overlap with the header
-- using rgba declarations to use opacity
+- using inline-block to turn list items into a navbar